Please consider making a gift today and supporting our department’s research initiatives focused on improving patient care.

 Duke University greatly appreciates cash donations in any form, including foreign currency, US dollars drawn on foreign banks, or foreign “dollars.”
 Duke gives gift credit in US dollars for the value of the donation based on current exchange rates as of the day of receipt.
 Please consult your financial institution for information on current US exchange rates.

 It is important to know that Duke incurs what can amount to substantial bank fees to process foreign currency gifts and checks drawn on foreign banks.
-Unfortunately, there are times when the fees associated with these types of gift outweigh the gifts themselves.
+Unfortunately, there are times when the fees associated with these types of gifts outweigh the gifts themselves.
 For this reason, Duke is only able to accept foreign checks of $100 or more.
 Click here to learn more about donating foreign currency to Duke.

 GIFTS FROM UK TAXPAYERS: